This Saturday marks Data Privacy Day, an international event that raises awareness about the risks when sharing our personal information online.

-Meanwhile, Stay Safe Online urges organizations to respect privacy and be more transparent about how they collect and use customer data.
+If organizations are to gain customers’ trust, they must respect privacy and be more transparent about how they collect and use personal data.

 This begins by assessing their data collection practices.
 This includes the reviewing whether all of the data that’s being collected is necessary to provide the service and the steps you are taking to protect it.

 The organizer also recommends adopting a privacy framework to help manage data privacy risks and to create a culture of privacy within the business.

 ISO 27701 is an ideal place to start.
 It’s a bolt-on to ISO 27001, the international standard that describes best practice for information security, and deals specifically with data privacy risks.